Group Schemes with $\mathbb F_q$-Action: Fq -actions on group schemes

-\begin{remark} Let $G \in \grpa qS$.
-If $S$ is connected, then because $\Prim(B_G)$ is flat and stable under base change (Remark \ref{primbasechange}).
+because $\Prim(B_G)$ is locally free and stable under base change (Remark \ref{primbasechange}).
 Hence the balanced locus of $G\in\grpa qS$ in $S$ is a union of connected components.
-If $S$ is noetherian, it is thus closed and open. \end{remark}
+If $S$ is noetherian, it is thus closed and open. \end{rem}